StaflSystems/ChamberConnectLibrary/README.md

 ## Documentation

-For further docuemntation on the different communication interface and controller type options, see [controllerinterface.md](controllerinterface.md)
+For further documentation on the different communication interface and controller type options, see [controllerinterface.md](controllerinterface.md)